 Public Charge & Immigration

-Immigration and Proposed “Public Charge” Rule Changes
+Immigration And “Public Charge” Rule Changes

 *Benefits that do NOT fall under DHS’ proposed rule changes include public education (including Head Start), national school lunch programs, Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and Veterans benefits.

 Note: Public charge does not apply to some categories of immigrants, such as refugees, persons granted asylum and certified trafficking victims.
 Also, there is no public charge test when a legal permanent resident applies for naturalized citizenship.

 Concerned organizations and community members can contact their local representatives at any time.

 Contra Costa County Supervisors Comment on Public Charge

 If you need legal guidance related to immigration, we encourage you to seek guidance from a reputable immigration service provider or an attorney.
 Below is a partial list** of resources that may be helpful.

 Bay Area Legal Aid